dillonwi/CS344_Assignments/assignment 5/README.md

 All execution, compiling, and testing of this program should ONLY be done in the bash prompt on our class server!

-Use the following link as your primary reference on One-Time Pads (OTP):
+Use the following link as your primary reference on One-Time Pads (OTP): [http://en.wikipedia.org/wiki/One-time_pad](http://en.wikipedia.org/wiki/One-time_pad)

-http://en.wikipedia.org/wiki/One-time_pad (Links to an external site.)Links to an external site.

 The following definitions will be important:

-Plaintext is the term for the information that you wish to encrypt and protect.
+ - Plaintext is the term for the information that you wish to encrypt and protect.
 It is human readable.

-Ciphertext is the term for the plaintext after it has been encrypted by your programs.
+ - Ciphertext is the term for the plaintext after it has been encrypted by your programs.
 Ciphertext is not human-readable, and in fact cannot be cracked, if the OTP system is used correctly.

-A Key is the random sequence of characters that will be used to convert Plaintext to Ciphertext, and back again.
+ - A Key is the random sequence of characters that will be used to convert Plaintext to Ciphertext, and back again.
 It must not be re-used, or else the encryption is in danger of being broken.

 The following excerpt from this Wikipedia article was captured on 2/21/2015: